gabrielelucci/ambient-display-rro/README.md

 Keep in mind that this is a very experimental workaround, there are probably better anjd cleaner ways to achieve this, consider this a RRO features experiment.

 ## How to install
+To install our "theme" we need to copy the apks of the overlays in /system/vendor/ovelay.
+There are several ways of doing it.
 ### Easy way
 Download the apks (./out) and copy them to /system/vendor/overlay using any file manager that allows writing in /system partition.
 Reboot and you're done, you should see a the Ambient Display toggle in Settings>Display.
 ### Easiest way